TechAndCheck/zenodotus/README.md

 #### Homebrew

-A package manager for MacOS similar to Apt or Yum in the Linux world.
+A package manager for macOS similar to Apt or Yum in the Linux world.
 You'll want this if you don't have it because it makes installing the other prereqs SUPER easy.
 Install it from [here](https://brew.sh).

 #### Ruby